 A Matcha Tea Latte mixes green tea with steamed milk and so, as with the flat white and the milky coffees, the milk and size you choose determine how many calories it contains.

-You’ll therefore need to order a short – anything bigger contains more than 100 calories no matter what the milk.
-And, as we’ve seen before, the lowest calorie option is almond milk at 45 calories.
-Skimmed milk has 63 calories.
-The highest calorie choice under 100 calories is coconut milk at 74 for a short.
+And, as we’ve seen before, the lowest calorie option is almond milk at just 33 calories.
+Skimmed milk has 48 calories.
+The highest calorie choice under 100 calories is whole milk at 83 for a short.

 Chai Latte mixes chai tea with milk – but, this one also has extra sugar and so contains more calories than the matcha does.
 If you’re trying to sneak in under 100 calories, your only choice in the world of the chai latte is a short almond which has 92 calories.